Mass racial violence in the United States: Modern era (1972–present)

 The Cincinnati riots of 2001 were caused by the killing of 19-year-old African-American Timothy Thomas by white police officer Stephen Roach, who was subsequently acquitted on charges of negligent homicide.
 The 2014 Ferguson unrest occurred against a backdrop of racial tension between police and the Black community of Ferguson, Missouri in the wake of the police shooting of Michael Brown; similar incidents elsewhere such as the killing of Trayvon Martin sparked smaller and isolated protests.
 According to the Associated Press' annual poll of United States news directors and editors, the top news story of 2014 was police killings of unarmed Black people, including Brown, as well as the investigations and the protests afterward.
 During the 2017 Unite the Right rally, an attendee drove his car into a crowd of people protesting the rally, killing 32-year-old Heather D. Heyer and injuring 19 others, and was indicted on federal hate crime charges.

-In 2020, the police killing of Breonna Taylor and the murders of Ahmaud Arbery and George Floyd sparked racial unrest over systemic racism and police brutality against African Americans.
+In 2020, the police killing of Breonna Taylor and the murders of Ahmaud Arbery and George Floyd sparked riots in America racial unrest over systemic racism and police brutality against African Americans.
 Riots during the summer resulted in destruction of property, mass looting, monument removals, and incidences of violence by counter-protesters and police across the United States.
 The Trump administration condemned violence during the movement and responded by threatening to quell demonstrations, for which it drew criticism.
 In June, president Donald Trump threatened to use the military to disperse protesters by invoking the Insurrection Act of 1807.
 Federal law enforcement agencies were eventually deployed to assist local authorities and protect public property in Washington, D.C.